semuconsulting/PyGPSClient/README.md

 * Provides [NTRIP client](#ntripconfig) facilities for both RTCM3 and SPARTN NTRIP services.
 * Can serve as an [NTRIP base station](#basestation) with an RTK-compatible receiver (e.g. u-blox ZED-F9P/ZED-X20P, Quectel LG/LC Series, Septentrio Mosaic Series or Unicore UM9** Series).
 * Supports GNSS (*and related*) device configuration via proprietary UBX, NMEA and ASCII TTY protocols, including most u-blox, Quectel, Septentrio, Unicore and Feyman GNSS devices.
-* **New in v1.6.7** - Experimental support for RINEX conversion of raw observation, navigation (CEI) and meteorology data.
+* **New in v1.6.7** - Experimental support for RINEX conversion of raw observation, navigation and meteorology data.
 * Can be installed using the standard `pip` Python package manager - see [installation instructions](#installation) below.

 This is an independent project and we have no affiliation whatsoever with any GNSS manufacturer or distributor.